zoldello/zoldello-angular-tour-of-hero-Updated/README.md

 I added some tweaks that differs from the tutorial here and there.
 I named the heroes to be Michael Jackson's songs.
 I tried out new things like added a means to unselected a hero.

+You can look at the numerous tagged version to see the different stages I went through.

 ##How to run
 To get starts dependencies:  npm install
 Use this if there is an error with typings-file: npm run typings install